Embracing a range of nationalities, cultures and perspectives

 BAT’s LGBT+ employee network – B United – strives to develop and nurture an even more inclusive and welcoming culture for all LGBT+ employees.

 We launched our Women in STEM (Science, Technology, Engineering and Maths) initiative in July 2019.
 Using external partnerships and internal learning and development platforms, the initiative aims to attract, develop and retain more women across our Research & Development, Operations and Information & Digital Technology (IDT) functions.

 In the UK, we have joined WISE , an organisation that enables people in business, industry and education to increase the participation, contribution and success of women in STEM roles by organising knowledge-sharing and networking events, training and webinars.
+In 2020, we became official signatories to its 10-step framework, which provides evidence-based action, knowledge, and tools for achieving gender balance in the STEM workforce.
 These types of partnerships, which we are looking to implement in key hubs across the business, will also provide female employees with the opportunity to widen their network and interact with peers from other companies.

 Read more about our Women in STEM initiative.